johnnyryan/Verity/README.md

 ## How it works at a glance

 When you type `/verify`, four things happen at once across two GPUs and the CPU.
 The **worker** (the LLM you chat with on your strong GPU) is instructed to strictly source all facts.
 It will now (or should now) claim only what it can validate with a working URL source.
 No more made up sources, and far fewer made up facts.
 Then it hands its last answer to a small Node.js process — the MCP server.
 That server fans the answer out to **two critics** (smaller LLMs on the older GPU that re-read the answer with fresh eyes), an **NLI claim-checker** (a small specialised classifier on the CPU that flags factual contradictions), and a **deterministic recompute pass** (a non-LLM CPU check that catches arithmetic mistakes).
 Their findings get aggregated into a single pass / warn / fail verdict and pasted back into the chat.
 Two of those checks are not LLMs — recompute is plain code, NLI is a 0.4 B-parameter encoder transformer that outputs three numbers per claim.
-That's the point: their failure modes don't overlap with the LLM critics, so when they agree there's strong evidence.

 ---